 Access Gateway creates a default self-signed certificate.
-For non-production deployments, this will be appropriate.
+This is appropriate for non-production deployments.
 Proceed past any security exceptions raised by your browser.
-For production deployments, a valid certificate can be installed and these exceptions will not be needed.
+For production deployments, you can install a valid certificate and these exceptions aren't not needed.

 - Click the Applications tab

-Select the Header Based option from the left column menu, and click Create.
+Select Header Based from the application menu, and click Create.

-The New Protected Application wizard will start and display the Essentials pane for the application being added.
+The New Protected Application wizard starts and displays the Essentials pane for the application being added.